 Sub link_txtbox() TextBox1.Text = Range("C12").Value End Sub

-The above code will link up the cell value of C12 to the textbox as we entered the command TextBox1.Text = Range(“C12”).Value
+The above code will link up the cell value of C12 to the textbox as we enter the command TextBox1.Text = Range(“C12”).Value

-Read More: How to Link Cells in Excel (7 Ways)
+Read More: How to Align Text Boxes in Excel

 4. Incorporating Data Validation Tool

 You can use the Data Validation tool for creating a dynamic textbox.
 That means when you change a value from the drop-down list, the linked text box will change accordingly.
 Follow the below procedure to use it.